livefreensmart/moderation-guidelines/general.md

 <img src="https://i.hizliresim.com/POygGd.png">

-**Important**: That step is required for us to prevent race condition between moderetors reviewing the same contribution.
+**Important**: That step is required for us to prevent race condition between moderators, reviewing the same contribution.
 Also, before starting review on a contribution, have a look to that channel if some other moderator working on it or not.

 #### Moderation Panel